 Frontier Prison: What to Expect

-The Wyoming Frontier Prison includes guided tours through the Prison, an exhibit on the current Wyoming State Penitentiary, and a prison museum.
+The Wyoming Frontier Prison offers guided tours through the Prison, an exhibit on the current Wyoming State Penitentiary and a prison museum.
 The Old Pen Gift Shop is also on site along with the City of Rawlins walking path that will take you up to the old prison cemetery.
 Pets are welcome but must be leashed.

 8. Sweetwater County Library – Green River